osrf/collision-benchmark/README.md

 ## Physics engine testing

-The framework's main purpose is to test physics engines, not to just run multiple worlds in parallel.
+The main purpose of the framework is to test physics engines, not to just run multiple worlds in parallel.
-Several tests can be designed and implemented with the help of the API provided with this framework.
+Several tests can be designed and implemented with the help of the API of this testing framework.
 All tests that benefit from this framework have one characteristing in common: They compare the behaviour of several worlds.
 Typically, all worlds will therefore contain the same or equivalent objects.
-The same world may for example be loaded with different physics engines running them; or the same world may be loaded multiple times with the same physics engine, but the representation of the worlds is different, for example one world uses primitive shapes while the other world replaces all primitive shapes by equivalent mesh representations.
+The same world may for example be loaded with different physics engines running them; or the same world may be loaded multiple times with the same physics engine, but the shape representation varies between the worlds, for example one world uses primitive shapes while the other world replaces all primitive shapes by equivalent mesh representations.

 The directory *test* contains source code for all testing related source code.